-We are readers, writers, students, academics, authors, and volunteers who are passionate about books and literacy!
+We are readers, writers, students, academics, authors, and volunteers who are passionate about books, writing, and reading!

-The Greensboro Bound Literary Festival was created in 2017 as a function of the 501(c)3 non-profit Greensboro Literary Organization.
+The Greensboro Bound Literary Festival was created in 2017 as a project of the 501(c)3 non-profit Greensboro Literary Organization.
 GB began as the creative brain child of Steve Colyer and Scuppernong Books owners Brian Lampkin, Steve Mitchell, and Deb and Dave White.

-The idea was to create a festival that would bring together readers, writers, students, academics, authors, and volunteers who are passionate about books and literacy.
+The idea was to create a festival that would bring together readers, writers, students, academics, authors, and volunteers who are passionate about books and literature.
 Over the past three years, that's exactly what we've done!
-Greensboro Bound is the result of more than 200 volunteers, writers, sponsors, and funders coming together to bring the joy of meeting authors, learning, and reading to the community.
+Greensboro Bound is the result of more than 200 volunteers, writers, sponsors, and funders coming together to bring the joy of meeting authors, learning, and reading to our community.
 In May of 2018 Greensboro Bound closed its first festival with a sold-out keynote event with Nikki Giovanni at NC A&T State University.
 In May of 2019, we did it again with headliners Zadie Smith and Ani DiFranco with NC's own Rhiannon Giddens.
 The 2020 Festival was cancelled due to COVID-19, but we returned in 2021 with the debut of our first-ever virtual Festival featuring among many others, Roxane Gay, Nnedi Okorafor, and former US Poet Laureate, Billy Collins.
 In 2022 we retuned to a live, in-person festival featuring Amor Towles, Nikole Hannah-Jones, and National Book Award winner Jason Mott among many, many others!

 The mission of Greensboro Literary Organization is:

-- to bring readers and writers together throughout the year
+- Bring readers and writers together throughout the year

-- get authors in front of students and books to those students
+- Get authors and their books in front of students

-Greensboro Bound: A Literary Festival celebrates diverse voices from around the world, honors North Carolina’s long and varied literary traditions, and welcomes an inclusive community of readers from Greensboro and beyond.
+Greensboro Bound Literary Festival celebrates diverse voices from around the world, honors North Carolina’s long and varied literary traditions, and welcomes an inclusive community of readers from Greensboro and beyond.

 Jessica Beamon, Program Manager